iyobo/amala/README.md

 All it cares about is KoaJS.

-The result is more dependable behavior and better error handling e.g you can now throw `boom` errors in your controller actions (or from anywhere down the execution stack of said actions) and those errors will make it back to the client with exact status codes.
+The result is more dependable behavior and better error handling e.g you can now throw `boom` errors in your controller endpoints (or from anywhere down the execution stack of said endpoints) and those errors will make it back to the client with exact status codes.

 Also, Amala supports **API versioning**.
 You won't find that anywhere else in a hurry.
 You can also disable versioning if you don't need it.